Has this happened to you lately?

 You want to visit with them in person.

 And you want to use the visit as a prep to a larger ask.

 Because you know that face-to-face visits are the most important cultivation tool available to you.

-What happens when you try to set up face to face visits?
+What happens when you try to set up face to face visits with major gift prospects?